What is Neonatal Sepsis?

 Neonatal sepsis is a serious illness that affects infants younger than 90 days old.
 For premature babies, the risk of developing neonatal sepsis is greater because of their undeveloped immune system.

-Despite being a serious condition, neonatal sepsis can be treated, especially if it is detected early on.
-The sooner it can be detected, and the sooner treatment can start, the better the outcome would be.
+Despite being a serious condition, neonatal sepsis can be treated, especially if detected early on.

-It primarily affects a newborn’s blood, but it can also affect other body systems.
+It primarily affects a newborn’s blood, but it can also affect the rest of the body.
 A number of things can cause neonatal sepsis, but bacterial infection is the most common source of infection.